margitantal68/agent_communication_protocol/README.md

 # Agent Communication Protocol

-A RAG Agent with CrewAI adapted for Gemini, designed to facilitate communication between agents using a custom protocol.
-This project allows agents to exchange messages in a structured format, enabling efficient task management and response handling.
+- This project builds a RAG agent with `CrewAI` using **Gemini**.
+It will do that by integrating RagTool from `crewai_tools` with a `CrewAI` agent.
+- RagTool provides a way to create and query knowledge bases from various data sources, and allows the agent to access specialized context.
+- You will provide the RAG tool a pdf (`data` folder).

-Link to the original project: [ACP: Agent Communication Protocol](https://www.deeplearning.ai/short-courses/acp-agent-communication-protocol/)
+Link to the original course: [ACP: Agent Communication Protocol](https://www.deeplearning.ai/short-courses/acp-agent-communication-protocol/)

 ### Prerequisites